-At 19, after experiencing flu-like symptoms, Amy, a massage therapist, was rushed to the hospital in a state of septic shock.
+At age 19, after experiencing flu-like symptoms, Amy Purdy was rushed to the hospital in a state of septic shock.
 En route, she experienced respiratory and multiple organ failure which caused her to lose circulation to her extremities.

-After going through this life-altering experience, Amy challenged herself to move on with her life and attain goals that even those who have both legs struggle to achieve.
-Just three months after her kidney transplant, Amy entered the USASA National Snowboarding Championship where she won medals in three events.
-Today, she is the most decorated Paralympic snowboarder in U.S. history and a three-time Paralympic Medalist.
+After going through this life-altering experience, Amy challenged herself to move forward with her life and attain goals that even those who have both legs struggle to achieve.
+As an avid snowboarder, Amy’s main goal was to get back on the slopes.
+Just three months after her kidney transplant, and with plenty of duct tape and bolts, she built her first pair of snowboard feet and entered the USASA National Snowboarding Championship, where she won medals in three events.

 In 2005, she founded Adaptive Action Sports (AAS) with her future husband Daniel Gale.
 This organization opened doors for individuals with physical disabilities, enabling them to participate in action sports, mainly snowboarding.
 Thanks to AAS’s efforts, snowboarding was included in the 2014 Paralympic Games, with Amy herself making history by winning the inaugural bronze medal for Team USA.